 C) Swim meet fees for the hosting pool

-In order to participate in any USS swim meet you will need to fill out their registration
+In order to participate in any USA swim meet you will need to fill out their registration

 Form.
 This fee is separate from the Aurora Tsunami Swim Team and payments are made to

 Colorado Inc. There are two types of registration forms that you can fill out and are